-Mr. Lester.
-On May 14, 2020, we entered into an amended and restated employment agreement, as amended on June 1, 2020, with Mr. Lester that provides for his entitlement to an annual base salary (which has subsequently been adjusted to the amount described above) and a target bonus opportunity, as described above.
-In addition, Mr. Lester is bound by certain restrictive covenant obligations, including covenants relating to confidentiality and assignment of inventions, as well as covenants not to compete or solicit certain of our service providers, customers, and suppliers during his employment and for 18 months after termination of employment.

-On April 14, 2020, in connection with his sale of equity interests in the TPG Acquisition (as defined below), Mr. Lester entered into a restrictive covenants agreement with Lynnwood Intermediate Holdings, Inc., pursuant to which he has agreed not to disparage, compete, or solicit certain of our service providers for a period of four years after May 14, 2020, and not to disclose confidential information for a period of five years after May 14, 2020.
+Each of our named executive officers is bound by certain restrictive covenant obligations, including covenants relating to confidentiality and assignment of inventions, as well as covenants not to compete or solicit certain of our service providers, customers, and suppliers during his employment and for eighteen (18) months after termination of employment.
+In addition, in connection with his sale of equity interests in the TPG Acquisition (as defined below), Mr. Qureshi agreed not to disparage, compete, or solicit certain of our service providers for a period of four years, and not to disclose confidential information for a period of five years, in each case, after May 14, 2020.